 Access to Faculty Expertise

-Students in the International Media program are uniquely situated to draw upon the expertise of faculty in two distinctive schools.Faculty at the school of communication bring years of professional experience, having worked as award winning filmmakers, journalists, political strategists, and more.
+Students in the Global Media program are uniquely situated to draw upon the expertise of faculty in two distinctive schools.Faculty at the school of communication bring years of professional experience, having worked as award winning filmmakers, journalists, political strategists, and more.
 SIS, the largest school of international affairs in the United States, boasts an internationally renowned faculty of top academics.

 SOC’s unique mentoring program is bridging the gap between the classroom and the professional world as students prepare for future careers in communication.
 Each year, about 30 of the top applicants are selected to participate in this unique opportunity where students are paired with top alumni in the field for career advice.
 Whether it is counseling mentees on their future career goals, sharing tips to improve resumes and portfolios or helping students land internships and job opportunities, professional mentors are an invaluable source of knowledge and experience for students.
 Read more